alttester/AltTester-Unity-SDK/docs/pages/advanced-usage.md

             .. tab:: Android

+                Set up the path to ADB in AltUnity Editor window by writting it in the `Adb Path <altunity-tester-editor.html#build-run-settings>`_ input field.
                 Use the following static methods (from the AltUnityPortHandler class) in your test file:

                     - ForwardAndroid (string deviceId = "", int localPort = 13000, int remotePort = 13000)